Men don’t understand endometriosis…

 There isn’t enough endometriosis awareness, which also results in a lack of knowledge of male doctors who are supposed to help women diagnose this insidious condition.

-This situation takes a huge emotional toll on women because doctors label them anxious and depressed instead of believing them, even though their problem is clearly physical.
+This situation takes a huge emotional toll on women because doctors label them as anxious and depressed instead of believing them, even though their problem is clearly physical.

 So why men don’t understand endometriosis?